 Dr. and Mrs. MacLachlan had twin daughters, Margaret Jean MacLachlan and Marion Ilene MacLachlan who were born on the 4th of July, 1910.
 At the time of their birth, the family was living in Highgate.
 Dr. MacLachlan was elected the Mayor of Highgate in 1911.

 Dr. MacLachlan appears in the 1913 Bell Telephone Directory.
 His telephone number was 79r3.

 Dr. MacLachlan took a post-graduate course in New York and upon completion he moved his family to Windsor, Ontario, prior to 1920.
 According to the 1921 census, Dr. and Mrs. MacLachlan and their daughters resided at 498 Church Street in Windsor.

 Dr. MacLachlan was a member of the Essex County Medical Society and the Canadian Medical Association.

 Dr. MacLachlan died at his residence on the 14th of October of 1944.
 It states on his death record that he last worked on the 10th of October, 1944.
 At the time of his death, he resided at 594 Church Street in Windsor.
-Mrs. MacLachlan died on the 24th of January, 1945.
+Mrs. MacLachlan died at Grace Hospital in Windsor on the 24th of January, 1945.
 Dr. and Mrs. MacLachlan were buried at Windsor Grove Cemetery.